 However, since customer behavior keeps changing every year, marketers can find it really hard to keep up with trends that will require changes in their mix, let alone predict future trends.
 This way, they can’t truly update their marketing strategy for the better.

 Instead of guessing the latest or upcoming trends among your target customers, you can leverage machine learning (ML) and artificial intelligence (AI).
-These such tools will automate your data crunching so you can get solid insights into your customers’ behaviors hassle-free.
+These tools will automate your data crunching so you can get solid insights into your customers’ behaviors hassle-free.

 Challenge #6 – Lack of Transparency